V4Fire/Core/src/core/data/README.md

 ### Constructor parameters

-You can provide some parameters to a provider by using a constructor.
+You can provide some parameters to a provider by using the constructor.

 ```js
 import Provider from 'core/data';